tteeoo/static-website/src/software.md

 # Software

-I encourage the use and development of free and open-source software.
+I encourage the use and development of [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 ## Used By Me

 ### Operating system: [Artix Linux](https://artixlinux.org/)

 A derivative GNU/Linux distribution of Arch Linux but without systemd.
-I don't dislike systemd, I just decided to try something different.
+I don't particularly dislike systemd, I just decided to try something different.

 ### Text editor: [Neovim](https://neovim.io/)